mend-toolkit/mend-examples/Renovate/Renovate Enterprise/Deployment-GHE/README.md

   - If you plan to use shared global presets across multiple organizations, create a `renovate-config` repository in a dedicated GitHub organization.
   - This repository will host enterprise-wide presets that can be referenced by all other organizations.
   - Add any shared global [custom presets](https://docs.renovatebot.com/config-presets/) as `{{preset-name}}.json` files in this repository.
+  - It is not necessary to install the Renovate GitHub App in this organization.
   - **Important**: Ensure your `config.js` includes `hostRules` to allow Workers processing repos in other organizations to access this dedicated org's preset repository (see the "Renovate Configuration Structure" section above for details).

 - **Organization-Level Configuration**